Skip to contentSkip to navigationSkip to topbar

 Placing a phone call to the third party:

 Having a third party join through the phone is a common request that allows users to have a variety of translation services to choose from.
-The recommended way to accomplish this is by using Twilio Programmable Voice to dial out to the third party, wait for them to answer the call using statusCallbackEvents, navigate the interpreter's phone tree (IVR) if necessary, then connect to the existing group room.
-The workflow for this can be added into the diagram in the recap section.
+The recommended way to accomplish this is by using Twilio Programmable Voice to dial out to the third party, wait for them to answer the call using statusCallbackEvents, navigate the interpreter's phone tree (IVR) if necessary, then connect to the existing Room.

 ladder diagram of the flow for adding a PSTN participant.